 Abeer Ameer’s poems have appeared widely in print and online journals and anthologies including Acumen, Poetry Wales, Planet, Magma, Red Poets, New Welsh Reader, Prole, The High Window, Atrium, The Rialto and Long Poem Magazine.
 She is a recipient of the Literature Wales Mentoring Scheme for 2020.

-Her debut collection Inhale/Exile in which she shares stories of her Iraqi forebears is available to pre-order now.
+Her debut collection Inhale/Exile in which she shares stories of her Iraqi forebears is available now.

 She enjoys a variety of hobbies including photography, Islamic Art, drawing and painting and is interested in a wide array of subjects including spirituality and religion, Arabic language and Iraqi culture.
 Although she describes herself as a shy introvert, she is very sure there is a gregarious extrovert itching to get out and do stand-up comedy.
 She lives with her husband and two sons in Cardiff.